Colitis in cats: causes, symptoms and treatment

 Hospitalisation

-Hospitalisation may be required if the colitis is severe, particularly diarrhoea, which can cause dangerous dehydration that requires treatment with intravenous fluid and electrolyte replacement.
+Hospitalisation may be required if the colitis is severewhich in particularly young or old patients can cause dangerous dehydration, requiring treatment with intravenous fluid and electrolyte replacement.

 • Ensure that fresh water is freely available and easily accessible